 DrugRehab.com says the system “isn’t perfect,” and that some insurance companies only pay for 30 days when 90 days is more beneficial.
 However, treatment centers offer a variety of ways to manage the cost, including working with insurance companies, organizing care to fit within insurance parameters, and in some cases, payment plans or other assistance.

 #2: “I Do Not Have a Drug or Alcohol Problem”

 Reality: Denial is a common coping mechanism for people with a substance abuse problem.

 If it walks like a duck and quacks like a duck, chances are it is a duck.
 The same is true for an addict.
 When friends, co-workers, or family members think there is a problem and the response is “I don’t have one,” denial is probably a factor.
 In teenagers, communication might shut down altogether.

-According to Psych Central, denial is a normal and sometimes beneficial way to cope with certain stressors.
+Denial is a normal and sometimes beneficial way to cope with certain stressors.
 However, it is not healthy if it causes an addict to refuse care and treatment.
 Denial gives addicts a sense of control while living in an out-of-control situation.
 Recovery, however, is more empowering than denial.
 It is healthier, too.

 #3: Rehab Sounds Like a Scary Place

 Reality: Many drug and alcohol rehab centers provide a caring, compassionate environment that supports recovery.